gouravsarkar22/Premier-League-Match-Prediction-Project/README.md

+# Dataset Information

-**Dataset Information** : The dataset contains Premier League 2024-25 season match data with the features such as HomeTeam/AwayTeam
+The dataset contains Premier League 2024-25 season match data with the features such as HomeTeam/AwayTeam

 ~ full-time home/away goals (FTHG/FTAG)